-ALCENTRA
+ALCENTRA LTD

-Climate Metrics: Portfolio Investments (Scope 1 & 2 Only)
+Climate Metrics: Portfolio Investments (Scope 1 & 2 Only) - FY23 vs FY24

 Alcentra uses several metrics and tools to assess climate-related risks and opportunities.
 While a source of important insight into Alcentra's climate-risk exposure and a measure of progress towards our net zero commitment, some of these metrics have inherent limitations (e.g. scope of coverage, availability of data as well as the uncertainty associated with some of the underlying assumptions).